13-Nov-2024

 27 Rue de Fleurus.
 The plaque says: "Gertrude Stein (1874-1946), American author.
 Lived here with her brother Leo Stein and then with Alice B. Toklas.
 She hosted many artists and writers here from 1903 to 1938"

-Shakespeare & Company.
+The site of the original Shakespeare & Company.
 The plaque to the right reads: "In 1922 in this house Miss Sylvia Beach published Ulysses by James Joyce"

 We took the metro home, having covered 12 km on foot already.
 After that vast distance, we felt well justified in popping into a bakery (one of the ones that provide tables and also serve coffee) for a sandwich and an espresso.

 Today, we stayed nearer home, but still racked up more than 10 km, winding in and out looking at interesting things.
-The focus this time was art, but a few other cultural elements crept in (and, in terms of
+The focus this time was art, but a few other cultural elements crept in (and, in terms of street art in the 20th arrondissement, we hardly scratched the surface):

 Notre Dame de la Croix de Menilmontant.
 The third-longest church in Paris (after Notre-Dame de Paris and Saint Sulpice)